Tiniky/ExitTheDungeon/Exit the Dungeon/Assets/Notes/devlog.md

 \\forth week of november
-started the rework point by point fixed the issues about mtt not swapping, player not stopping the movement and tiles getting recolored incorrectly
+started the rework point by point fixed the issues about mtt not swapping, player not stopping the movement and tiles getting recolored incorrectly cleaned up the Combat Redo list, but still can't figure out the last 2 issue (gonna come back to them later)

+\\last weel of december
+started working on the save system:
+- created save JSON file
+- modified the pre game menu
+- imported new icons
+- set up all the characters/items/maps